GOT ACNE? DISCOVER 3 FOODS TO AVOID AND 3 FOODS TO EAT

 What to Eat

 - Spinach.
 This dark green vegetable is packed with vitamin A, vitamin C, vitamin E, vitamin B2 and vitamin B6.
 The antioxidants found in vitamins C and E are known for attacking free radicals.
 This is good news since free radicals can lead to oxidative damage.
 Research suggests oxidative stress does play a significant part in the development of acne.
-Free radicals are so destructive they are even responsible for contributing to a number of diseases ranging from heart disease to cancer.

 - Parsley.
 Not just a pretty garnish, parsley is another soldier in the war on free radicals.
 It too is an excellent source of vitamin C and vitamin A. Parsley contains lutein which is a carotenoid that offers the added benefit of improving your eyesight.
-You can also get it from the above mentioned vegetables kale and spinach.

 Disclaimer: The information contained on this site is provided as an information resource only.
 It is not to be used or relied upon for any treatment or diagnostic purposes.
 This information is not intended to be patient education.
 It should not be used as a substitute for professional diagnosis and treatment.
 The statements on this site have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Please consult your healthcare provider before making any healthcare decisions or for guidance about a specific medical condition, such as if you are pregnant, nursing, taking medication, or have a mental condition.
 Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
 Cosmetic products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent disease.